Maryland ABLE (click to open an account)

 Is there a required minimum contribution to your account?
 If so, what is the amount?

 Is there an annual set fee to maintain the account?
 If so, how much?

 Yes.
-An annual Account Maintenance Fee of $35 billed at the end of each quarter.
+The annual Account Maintenance Fee of $35 is billed in quarterly installments of $8.75 and deducted from the account at the end of each quarter.
 The amount billed will be prorated for the calendar quarter during which you open your ABLE Account.
-Each quarter after that you will be billed $8.75.
+Each quarter after that you have an open account you will be billed $8.75.

 Are there fees or restrictions to the number of disbursement you are allowed?
 If so, what are they?